 Our new MA in International Higher Education Management (IHEM) is one of a few Master’s degrees focusing on higher education management in a global context.
 We’ve designed this course for higher education professionals who want to progress to senior leadership positions.

-The MA IHEM is a part-time two year course starting on 1 February 2021.
+The MA IHEM is a part-time two year course starting 16 May 2022.
 A blend of online and face-to-face learning, it combines two residentials in Bath with online learning, and assessment.
-The first residential (1-12 February 2021) will be virtual because of Covid-19.
+The first residential (16-27 May 2022) will be virtual because of Covid-19

 We want to help shape the next-generation of higher education management leaders.
 You will: